Town of Nicoya in Guanacaste

 Despite its importance, Nicoya is still a small and pleasant town.
 Only few buildings have more than one floor thus giving view to the verdant hills which surround the town.

-A recent study states that the Nicoya area ranks among the four regions in the world where people have the highest life expectancies.
+A recent study states that the area around the town of Nicoya ranks among the four regions in the world where people have the highest life expectancies.
 The reasons might be the strong family ties, faith and healthy life style of the residents.

 Nicoya offers a selection of good and reasonably priced hotels and serves as a perfect base for exploring the many natural highlights of the area: